-In the countless times I’ve traveled in Italy, I’ve been there three times during the Christmas holiday season.
-Once, the girls and I stayed there for a week between Christmas and Capodanno (or the New Year).
-We had a magical time together, walking the brightly lit streets of Rome every day and night.
+In the countless times that Pranzo has traveled to Italy, I’ve been fortunate to be the country on three occasions during the Christmas holiday season.
+On one trip, my daughters and I stayed for a week between Christmas and Capodanno (or the New Year).
+We had a magical time walking the brightly lit streets of Rome every day and evening.

-It’s easy to be on a vacation high, especially in Italy, but I asked myself how could I capture this spirit at home?
+It’s easy to be on a vacation high, especially in Italy.
+But after experiencing Christmas, I asked myself how could I capture this spirit at home?
 Why do Italians love this season so much and how do they make it so special?